-PhD Student: urban governance; university governance; religious minorities; women's leadership
+PhD Candidate: urban governance; university governance; religious minorities; women's leadership

 Maude Marquis-Bissonnette is a PhD student in the School of Public Policy and Administration (SPPA), commencing in September 2014.
 Her research interests are mostly about urban governance.
 She developed an area of expertise in performance-based management at the municipal level, public transit, regional and metropolitan development, mobilization of local stakeholders and smart cities.
 Her recent work also includes university governance, religious minorities from a public administration point of view and women’s leadership.
 Maude is currently involved in the Centre for Urban Research and Education (CURE).